 Coccidiosis in sheep

-Lambs typically at 1-6 months old are susceptable to E crandillis and E ovinoidalis pathogens, there is also E ovina which seems to be less pathogenic.
+Lambs typically at 1-6 months old are susceptible to E crandillis and E ovinoidalis pathogens, there is also E ovina which seems to be less pathogenic.
 Lambs are frequently infected by older sheep which have often built up an immunity.

 Symptoms of coccidiosis in sheep

-Lambs from 1 – 6 months old that are in an intensive grazing areas or in lambing pens.
+Lambs from 1 – 6 months old that are in intensive grazing areas or in lambing pens.
 The clinical symptoms of coccidiosis are most prevalent where an animal is in an overcrowded area, stressed from being weaned, transported, sudden environmental changes or severe weather or change in feed and contamination with oocyst’s from ewes and other lambs.

 As coccidiosis will always be rife under these management systems coccidiosis is predictable.
 So proactive prevention is the best course of action.
 Coccidiostats should be administered prophylactically for 28 consecutive days beginning a few days after lambs are introduced into the environment.

 A concentrated ration containing monensin at 15 g/tonne can be fed to ewes from 4 wk before lambing until weaning, and to lambs from 4–20 wk of age.
 The toxic level of monensin for lambs is 4 mg/kg.
 Lasalocid (15–70 mg/head/day, depending on body wt) may be effective.
-A combination of monensin and lasalocid at 22 and 100 mg/kg of diet, respectively, is an effective prophylactic against naturally occurring coccidiosis in early weaned lambs under feedlot conditions.
+A combination of monensin and lasalocid at 22 and 100 mg/kg of diet, respectively, is an effective prophylactic against naturally occurring coccidiosis in early-weaned lambs under feedlot conditions.